yash27007/google-docs-clone/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [AGPL](LICENSE).

 Built with ❤️ by [Yash](https://github.com/yash27007)